EmployeeIssues.comU.S. Employee Rights in Plain English

 A court will likely consider all factors involved, to decide whether or not your employer really had good cause to fire you for company policy violation.

-For example, a court might consider your overall employment record at the company and whether or not your employer:
+For example, a court will likely consider your overall employment record at the company, extenuating circumstances, evidential strength, and whether or not your employer:

 • Gave you a chance to explain your side of the story